-(Psst- want my handy meal planner template?
-It’s FREE!
+(Psst- want my handy meal planner template? it’s part of my awesome Meal Planning Bundle, and it’s yours, free!
 Fill out the form with your email and I’ll send it to you!)

 Don’t just plan to cook what you feel like cooking; so often this means over-purchasing at the grocery store and food winds up either getting thrown out or shoved it in the freezer to be forgotten about there.